 Botrytis cinerea provides a model generalist pathogen for studying quantitative interactions with plant hosts and underlying evolutionary processes.
 B. cinerea is a broad generalist pathogen that can infect most tested plants, from bryophytes to eudicots, and causes wide ranging pre- and post-harvest crop losses (Nicot and Baille 1996, Elad, Williamson et al. 2007, Fillinger and Elad 2015).
 Individual isolates of B. cinerea show the same broad host range (Deighton, Muckenschnabel et al. 2001, Finkers, van Heusden et al. 2007, Ten Have, van Berloo et al. 2007, Corwin, Subedy et al. 2016).
 This is in contrast to pathogens like Fusarium oxysporum where the species can infect diverse hosts, but each isolate is highly host specific (Katan 1999, Ormond, Thomas et al. 2010, Loxdale, Lushai et al. 2011, Barrett and Heil 2012).
-B. cinerea isolates display significant variation in virulence phenotypes, partly due to genetic variation in specific virulence mechanisms, like the production of the phytotoxins, botrydial and botcinic acid (Siewers, Viaud et al. 2005, Dalmais, Schumacher et al. 2011).
-This genetic variation also influences cell wall degrading enzymes and key regulators of virulence like VELVET that quantitatively control virulence on multiple host plants (Rowe and Kliebenstein 2007, Schumacher, Pradier et al. 2012).
+B. cinerea isolates display significant variation in virulence phenotypes, partly due to genetic variation in specific virulence mechanisms, such as the production of the phytotoxins, botrydial and botcinic acid (Siewers, Viaud et al. 2005, Dalmais, Schumacher et al. 2011).
+This genetic variation also influences cell wall degrading enzymes and key regulators of virulence such as VELVET, which quantitatively control virulence on multiple host plants (Rowe and Kliebenstein 2007, Schumacher, Pradier et al. 2012).
 This standing diversity in virulence mechanisms can contribute to the formation of quantitative differences in virulence between the isolates (Ten Have, Mulder et al. 1998).
-The phenotypic variation is driven by a high level of sequence diversity spread across the genome (Rowe and Kliebenstein 2007, Fekete, Fekete et al. 2012).
-The polymorphism rate in B. cinerea, 37 SNP/kb, is much more variable than most previously studied plant pathogens (1-2 SNP/kb in Blumeria graminis, 1.5 SNP/kb in Melampsora larici-populina, 5.5 SNP/kb in the compact genome of the obligate biotroph Plasmodiophora brassicae, 12.3 SNP/kb in the wheat stem rust pathogen Puccinia graminis f. sp. tritici) and human pathogens (3-6 SNP/kb in Mycobacterium tuberculosis).
-In addition to SNP diversity, the genomic sequencing showed that B. cinerea has a high level of recombination and genomic admixture, as if it were a randomly intermating population (Supplemental Figure 1) (Atwell, Corwin et al. 2018).
+This phenotypic variation is driven by a high level of sequence diversity spread across the genome (Rowe and Kliebenstein 2007, Fekete, Fekete et al. 2012).
+The polymorphism rate in B. cinerea, 37 single nucleotide polymorphisms (SNP)/kb, is much more variable than most previously studied plant pathogens (1-2 SNP/kb in Blumeria graminis, 1.5 SNP/kb in Melampsora larici-populina, 5.5 SNP/kb in the compact genome of the obligate biotroph Plasmodiophora brassicae, 12.3 SNP/kb in the wheat stem rust pathogen Puccinia graminis f. sp. tritici) and human pathogens (3-6 SNP/kb in Mycobacterium tuberculosis).
+In addition to SNP diversity, genomic sequencing showed that B. cinerea has a high level of recombination and genomic admixture, as if it were a randomly intermating population (Supplemental Figure 1) (Atwell, Corwin et al. 2018).
 As such, a collection of B. cinerea isolates contain genetic variation in a wide range of virulence mechanisms, offering the potential to challenge the host with a blend of diverse virulence mechanisms to identify the pathogen variation controlling quantitative virulence .